zathras777/flatcam-qt6/README.md

 ## Bugs

-Many.
+- Huge window size on Windows!
+- large curosr on Linux

+There are many additional bugs!
 It's a large amount of code and various parts don't seem to work or don't seem to work quite correctly.
 Pull requests more than welcome!